Air pollution and air quality

 National air quality standards

 We work with local industry to control emissions.
-The Environment Permitting (England and Wales) Regulations 2010 (as amended) list industrial processes that must get a 'permit' before they can legally operate.
+The Environmental Permitting (England and Wales) Regulations 2016 list industrial processes that must get a 'permit' before they can legally operate.

 These processes are based on the likely environmental impact: